Learn all about mobile broadband coverage in the UK with our guide.

 3G and newer 4G mobile broadband uses mobile phone signals to provide a connection to the internet.
-As with mobile phone reception, the speeds and quality of mobile broadband that you are likely to enjoy will depend on your location.
+As with mobile phone coverage in the UK, the speeds and quality of mobile broadband that you are likely to enjoy will depend on your location.

 Use the uSwitch broadband postcode checker to find out which packages are available to you.